developer-zebra/developer-zebra-site/src/datawedge/6-6/guide/api/tutorials/index.md

 	                //
 	                //  Received a barcode scan
 	                //

 	                try {
 	                    displayScanResult(intent, "via Broadcast");
 	                } catch (Exception e) {

 	                //
 	                // Catch if the UI does not exist when broadcast is received
 	                //
 	                }
 	            }
 	        }
 	    };
+	    //
+	    // The section below assumes that a UI exists in which to place the data.
+A production
+	    // application would be driving much of the behavior following a scan.
+	    //
 	    private void displayScanResult(Intent initiatingIntent, String howDataReceived)
 	    {
 	        String decodedSource = initiatingIntent.getStringExtra(getResources().getString(R.string.datawedge_intent_key_source));